tmahmood/dyn_col_map/README.md

 **this name may not be final**

-HashMap, BTreeMap, IndexMap needs a lot of memory in case of String based keys and large number of data.
+HashMap, BTreeMap, IndexMap needs a lot of memory in case of String based keys, and large number of data.

 This is a simple library that tries to memory efficiently provide a `IndexMap` like functionality, that might have a large number of data with string keys, using vecs.
 There might be other better solutions in the wild.
-In my own testing, I was able to reduce memory usage more than half with a dataset of 947300 rows.

 As vec index are mapped with String based keys, we keep the best of both worlds.
 I have not benchmarked it, so can not say anything about performance.

-Simple macros are provided to easy assigning of data.
+Simple macros are provided for easy assigning of data.

 ```rust